 In relation to track record: the applicant should include their most impactful achievements from the past three years.
-A fundable track record is one where the applicant is first and/or middle author in publications, grants where the applicant is the lead or chief investigator, and presentations or posters presented by the applicant.
+A fundable track record is one where the applicant is first and/or middle author in publications, grants where the applicant is the lead or chief investigator, and oral or poster presentations by the applicant.

 Reviewers will also consider where the proposed research will take the applicant in their career, as well as their post scholarship career plans.
 A high scoring applicant will be able to show that they have positioned themselves within a strong research environment.

-Reviewers will refer to the following application questions when assessing track record:
+Reviewers will refer to the application questions as indicated in the table below when assessing this criterion.